Geography

 - What are the consequences of globalisation for global development and the physical environment and how should different players respond to its challenges?

-Pupils start to complete their independent fieldwork investigation (NEA) and collect data and complete 4 days of fieldwork.
+Students start to complete their independent fieldwork investigation (NEA) and collect data and complete 4 days of fieldwork.

 Year 13

-Pupils draw synoptic links between all the units in preparation for Paper 3 of the A level exam.
+Students draw synoptic links between all the units in preparation for Paper 3 of the A level exam.

 Core knowledge to be learnt in Year 13: